hackerschoice/hackerschoice.github.io/ssh-it/berserker/how-it-works/index.md

 ---
 layout: default
 title: The Berserker | How it works
-decription: Technical details about how The Berserker works.
+description: Technical details about how The Berserker works.
 ---

 <!-- {:refdef: style="text-align: center;"}